yentheng0110/tp/docs/UserGuide.md

 Note : <br>
 * Partial String character search matches are allowed and will work.
 E.g. "find ic/S953", "find p/9123" is allowed.
 * "find" is case-insensitive, searching with either capital or non-capital letters is allowed and will work.
-* Parameters entered in the input can be of any order
+* Multiple search parameters are allowed, and Parameters entered in the input can be of any order.

 ## Adding a Visit Record
 Adds a new visit record for an existing patient.<br>